-(c) Annual loan limit progression based on completion of an academic year.
+[NOTE: The deleted text that follows is from current paragraph (c); the proposed reaulations move these provisions to §685.303.]Annual loan limit progression based on completion of an academic year.
 (1) If a school measures academic progress in an educational program in credit hours and uses either standard terms (semesters, trimesters, or quarters) or nonstandard terms that are substantially equal in length, and each term is at least nine weeks of instructional time in length, a student is considered to have completed an academic year and progresses to the next annual loan limit when the academic year calendar period has elapsed.

-(2) If a school measures academic progress in an educational program in credit hours and uses nonstandard terms that are not substantially equal in length or each term is not at least nine weeks of instructional time in length, or measures academic progress in credit hours and does not have academic terms, a student is considered to have completed an academic year and progresses to the next annual loan limit at the later of-

-(i) The student's completion of the weeks of instructional time in the student's academic year; or
+(2) If a school measures academic progress in an educational program in credit hours and uses nonstandard terms that are not substantially equal in length or each term is not at least nine weeks of instructional time in length, or measures academic progress in credit hours and does not have academic terms, a student is considered to have completed an academic year and progresses to the next annual loan limit at the later of(i) The student's completion of the weeks of instructional time in the student's academic year; or